bp-momentum/documentation/README.md

 ## Running the app

-To run Momentum, you need at least the frontend and the backend.
+To run Momentum, you need at least the frontend, the backend and an AI server.
-Both are distributed as Docker images.
+All are distributed as Docker images.

+Frontend and Backend need to be publicly accessible.
+The AI server needs to be accessed only from the backend.

 For deployment environments, we strongly recommend an external PostgreSQL database to be used with the backend.